|

 Their claws are not retractable like cat's claws..

-If you are considering have a bear cub de-clawed, this should be
+If you are considering de-clawing your cub, this should be

 done at a very young age.